Bought a car without a title

 Getting a Title Loan If the Title Isn’t In Your Name

-In most cases, you must own the vehicle outright to get a title loan, meaning the title is in your name.
+In most cases, you must be the only lienholder listed on the car’s title, meaning you own the vehicle.
 The lender needs a clear legal claim to the car if you default on a loan.
 If the title is in another person’s name, you might need to transfer it into yours before being eligible for this type of loan.

 Transferring a title depends on where you live, so you should check with your Department of Motor Vehicles (DMV) or the equivalent agency to determine the specific requirements.